 Luckily it passed the test with the border guard who now sat in a deserted border room and cheerfully processed a 15 day visa in exchange for $40.
 I retrieved my passport from the supervisor who had kept it with her.
 I presume in case I caused an international incident by attempting to get a Thai and Cambodian stamp simultaneously, thus bringing the system to its knees.

 We were soon on a bus heading to Bangkok, a little later than planned but just relieved to be heading back to the city we love so much.
 Despite being exhausted we didn’t sleep much that night, our brains trying to process what just happened.

 The irony is we received an email the next morning as we awoke informing us that our requested flight hadn’t been booked due to server issues.
 An otherwise wasted $40 saved.
 Sometime the smallest victories are the sweetest.

 What Did We Learn the Hard Way?

 This border debacle occurred on our 150th day on the road.
 In all that time we had become complacent and it slapped us in the face like a wet fish right there at the Thai border.

-I’m sharing this with you to highlight the danger of complacency when travelling.
+I’m sharing this with you to highlight the danger of travel complacency when on the road.
 Even if you’ve ‘been there and done that’ things change, rules changes, places change while much still remains the same.

-It’s just a little story from us of one silly day that could have easily been avoided with a few minutes of checking the rules but we didn’t bother and thought we knew it all.
+It’s just a little story from us about travel complacency.
+About one silly day that could have easily been avoided with a few minutes of checking the rules but we didn’t bother and thought we knew it all.
 When you travel you never ‘know it all’ even if you think you do, that’s the magic of travel.
 It keeps you on your toes in a way that cosy regular old life seldom does.

 So next time you are planning to travel anywhere just take an extra few moments to check things over.
 You never know how much time and money that could save you!